EbookFoundation/oapen-suggestion-service/api/README.md

 ## Database Configuration

-To use a local connection, create a `database.js` file in `api/src/db` with the following:
+To use a local connection, create a `database.js` file in `api/db` with the following:

 ```
 const config = {
-    host: 'localhost',
+    host: 'host',
     port: 5432,
     database: 'my-database-name',
     user: 'user-name',